yamalight/generator-powder/README.md

 Creates a new powder.js application.

 `$ yo powder:controller myName`
-Generates a new controller named *myNameController* and it's dependencies and injects it into main app.
+Generates a new server-side (optional) and client-side controller named *myNameController* and it's dependencies and injects it into main app.

 `$ yo powder:directive myName`
 Generates a new angular directive named *myNameDirective* and injects it into main app.